-Marine tourism activities at present occur in areas close to the populated centres of Lüderitz, Walvis Bay,Swakopmund, and Henties Bay, with the central coast as a hotspot.
-Occasionally (once or twice a year) amarine tour has ventured due west of Walvis Bay to observe marine birds like albatrosses offshore.
+Marine tourism activities at present occur in areas close to the populated centres of Lüderitz, Walvis Bay, Swakopmund, and Henties Bay, with the central coast as a hotspot.
+Occasionally (once or twice a year) a marine tour has ventured due west of Walvis Bay to observe marine birds like albatrosses offshore.

-The vast majority of marine tourism activities focuses on Walvis Bay due to the embayment and shelter from the open ocean, the linked infrastructure such as marinas, tourism infrastructure on land, and the land-basedservices required such as specialist boat repair skills.
-Marine recreational activities mainly depart from the Walvis Bay waterfront and Yacht Club, and Swakopmund Mole.
-Cruise ships dock in Walvis Bay and bring inlarge numbers of tourists, who make use of coastal recreational offers primarily.
-There are a number of surf spots north and south of Walvis Bay, including at Donkey's Bay, which is internationally known.
+Most of marine tourism activities focus on Walvis Bay and (to a lesser degree) on Lüderitz due to their embayment and shelter from the open ocean, the linked infrastructure such as marinas, tourism infrastructure on land, and the land-based services required such as specialist boat repair skills.
+Marine recreational activities mainly depart from the Walvis Bay and Lüderitz waterfronts and Yacht Clubs, and Swakopmund Mole.
+Cruise ships dock in Walvis Bay and, occassionally, Lüderitz and bring inlarge numbers of tourists, who make use of coastal recreational offers primarily.
+There are a number of surf spots close to Walvis Bay, including at Donkey's Bay, which is internationally known as is the world-famous kite-surfing location in Lüderitz where speed records are broken annually.

-There is little information on participation in marine and coastal leisure activities in Namibia.
-However, it is estimated that the vast majority of all foreign visitors to Namibia (1.57 million in 2016; Tourist Statistical Report 2016) visit the coast and make use of either marine or coastal tourism offers.180
+Information on participation in marine and coastal leisure activities in Namibia is scarce.
+However, it is estimated most of all foreign visitors to Namibia (1.57 million in 2016; Tourist Statistical Report 2016) visit the coast and make use of either marine or coastal tourism offers.180

-THE FOLLOWING COMPANIES AND THEIR BOATS CURRENTLY OPERATE REGULARLY OUT OF WALVIS BAY181:
+THE FOLLOWING COMPANIES AND THEIR BOATS CURRENTLY OPERATE REGULARLY OUT OF WALVIS BAY181(7) OR LUDERITZ (2):

-- The Catamaran Charters: 1 x 60ft sailing catamaran; 2 x 45ft sailing catamaran; 1 x 40ft motorised catamaran; - Laramon: 2 x 40ft motorised vessels; - Mola Namibia: 1 x 40ft motorised catamaran; 3 x 30ft motorised catamarans; - Ocean Adventures: 1 x 40ft motorised vessel;1 x 30ft motorised vessel; - Sunsail Namibia: 1 x 40ft sailing catamaran; 2 x 40ft motorised catamarans; - Levo Tours: 4 x 20ft motorised skiboats; - Walvis Tour Guides: 1 x 35ft motorised catamaran.
+- The Catamaran Charters: 1 x 60ft sailing catamaran; 2 x 45ft sailing catamaran; 1 x 40ft motorised catamaran; - Laramon: 2 x 40ft motorised vessels; - Mola Namibia: 1 x 40ft motorised catamaran; 3 x 30ft motorised catamarans; - Ocean Adventures: 1 x 40ft motorised vessel;1 x 30ft motorised vessel; - Sunsail Namibia: 1 x 40ft sailing catamaran; 2 x 40ft motorised catamarans; - Levo Tours: 4 x 20ft motorised ski-boats; - Walvis Tour Guides: 1 x 35ft motorised catamaran; - Penguin Catamaran Tours: 1 x 42ft motorised catamaran (Lüderitz); - Zeepaard Boat Tours: 1 x 35ft motorised catamaran (Lüderitz).

-Tours depart daily at around 09h00 from the Waterfront and return at around 12h15.
+Tours depart daily at around 09h00 from the Waterfront and return at around 12h15 at both Walvis Bay and Lüderitz.
 Afternoon tours are done on an ad hoc basis.
-All tours follow roughly the same route: Waterfront - Oyster Farms - Lighthouse - Pelican Point - Open Sea around the point - return to the Waterfront past ships in the bay.
+All tours in Walvis Bay follow roughly the same route: Waterfront - Oyster Farms - Lighthouse - Pelican Point - Open Sea around the point - return to the Waterfront past ships in the bay.
+In Lüderitz tours go from the waterfront to Halifax Island via Dias Point and return.